onlyjazz/flask-docs/docs/apiflows.md

 This API returns device logs of a study.

 ### /flask/device/insert-log
-This API inserts device log into flaskData with correct study_id according to EDC.
+This API inserts device log into flaskData with the correct study_id according to EDC.

-payload parameter is optional and can include each key value pairs.
+The payload parameter is optional and can include each key value pair.

 ### /flask/study/create-update-flask-study
 This API creates/updates study in FlaskData.